 A Nursing career is a challenging but rewarding profession.
 As a nurse, a nurse practitioner, an advanced practice nurse, or a licensed vocational nurse you have dedicated your life to helping care for others, so when a claim of misconduct arises, it is especially painful to face allegations and charges that might prevent you from performing the job you love.
 At the Irmer Law Office, we are experienced Nursing License Defense Attorneys who understand the steps necessary to protect your license and allow you to continue working in your chosen profession.
 If you have been contacted by an Investigator, received an Accusation, or have been denied a License please contact us today at (619) 237-6130, to better understand your rights and options.

-At the Law Office of Nicole Irmer, we can assist you with understanding the following issues that may impact your nursing license:
+As experienced nursing license defense attorney, at the Law Office of Nicole Irmer, we can assist you with understanding the following issues that may impact your nursing license: